ssanchezor/GNN-RS/README.md

 |user i+1|item 1 |1|tdat 1|
 |...|...|...|...|

+The first transaction for each customer will be used to build the test dataset.

-For example the first transaction of the first 4 users:
+First transaction of the first 4 users:
 | customer_id | article_id | label| t_dat|
 |:-----------:|:----------:|:----:|:----:|
 |1	|1	|1	|20200519|